mracsys/tootr/README.md

   * 2 and 3 business scrub grottos, except for the special reversed 2 scrub grotto normally found near the Sacred Forest Meadow entrance
   * Fairy Fountain grottos
   * Skulltula grottos (only 2, the one with bombable walls normally outside Hyrule Castle and the one with a skulltula in a web normally in Hyrule Field near Kakariko Village)

+If the shuffle settings add a unique location to a normally grouped interior, that interior is automatically removed from the group.
+For example, if Shuffle Freestanding Items is enabled for the overworld, Saria's House will no longer be in the House group.

 Some interiors function as connectors between two overworld exits, such as the Kakariko Village Potion Shop.
 If any connectors are shuffled, a secondary entrance to link is automatically added under the original entrance to tell the tracker where the other exit leads.
 When both ends are linked, the connected overworld areas contain both sides of the connector for easier navigation.